johnvictorfs/dotfiles/README.md

 Configuration files for zshrc (`.zshrc` and `.aliases`), Neovim (`init.vim`), Vscode, i3-gaps and others

-Some configs and scripts are based on [simrat39/dotfiles](https://github.com/simrat39/dotfiles), [LukeSmithxyz/voidrice](https://github.com/LukeSmithxyz/voidrice) and [adi1090x/rofi](https://github.com/adi1090x/rofi).
+Inspiration from [simrat39/dotfiles](https://github.com/simrat39/dotfiles), [LukeSmithxyz/voidrice](https://github.com/LukeSmithxyz/voidrice), [adi1090x/rofi](https://github.com/adi1090x/rofi) and a bunch of random posts from /r/unixporn I forgot about.

 ---

 ## Installation

-- **Before Installing:** Most packages will attempt to be installed with `pacman` (Arch Repository Package Manager) or `yay` (AUR Package Manager), some Python (pip) packages will be installed as well in the i3-setup.
+- **Before Installing:** Most packages will attempt to be installed with `pacman` (Arch Repository Package Manager) or `yay` (AUR Package Manager), some Python (pip) packages will be installed as well in the setup script.
 Even then most configuration is distro-agnostic, and you can read below what you can and cannot run depending if you're running an Arch-based distro or not.
-You can just answer 'N' to every installation prompt when running the below scripts if you're not using an Arch-based distro, and install the needed packages manually with your preferred package manager if necessary.
+You can just answer 'n' to every installation prompt when running the below scripts if you're not using an Arch-based distro, and install the needed packages manually with your preferred package manager if necessary.

 - **Clone repository dotfiles to `~/dotfiles`:**
   ```bash